 When it all started

+I'm often embarrassed to admit in a community of writers and authors that my source of inspiration seldom comes from actual novels but on films themselves.
+Of course most of these films are based on their literary counterparts, but seeing those stories come to life has always made me appreciate the importance of visuals and the world seen through our eyes.
 I grew up as the nerdy guy.
-Video and board games were a common passage of time.
-I played golf from time to time.
+Video and board games were a common passage of time, activities like Warhammer and PC games were always on agenda.
 But my passion was always film.
-It wasn't until my later years in high school when I thought to myself, "I wonder if I could write something?"
+It wasn't until my later years in high school when I thought to myself, "Could I write?"
 It was a quick thought and disappeared entirely within a few minutes.

 So, I came up with an idea and one such idea opened a gateway of brainstorming, web-charts, timelines, locations, timelines for those specific locations, names, and technologies.
 I was hooked on writing at that point.
 To be honest, whenever I'm writing, immersed in other worlds, I feel as though that is what I'm supposed to be doing in my life.